-Dragon fruit, pitaya or strawberry pear (Hylocereus spp. and Selenicereus spp.) is emerging as super crop even for marginal land owing to its health and medicinal benefits worldwide.
-It is a basically climbing cactus vine originated from Central and South America, tolerant to the abiotic environment and resistant to pests, diseases.
-It has many advantages including low water and nutrient requirement, relatively less resources for establishing orchard and its maintenance; multiple harvest of fruit in a year; potential to sustain high yield up to 20 years; high benefit to cost ratio; and high nutraceuticals and functional properties (e.g. rich in antioxidants and fibres).
-All these qualities attract growers worldwide to establish and expand dragon fruit farming, provide opportunity for global export and encourage for high quality produce to meet the market demand.
-Being a crassulacean acid metabolism (CAM) plant with xerophytes' characters, it has got ability to grow in a wide range of agroclimates including areas of high temperature and water scarcity regions.
+Dragon fruit, pitaya or strawberry pear (Hylocereus spp. and Selenicereus spp.) or Kamalam is emerging as a super crop worldwide, even in the marginal lands, owing to its health and medicinal benefits.
+It is basically a climbing cactus vine, originated from Central and South America, tolerant to the abiotic stresses and resistant to pests and diseases.
+It has many advantages including low water and nutrient requirements, relatively less requirement of resources for establishing the orchard and maintenance; multiple harvest of fruit in a year; potential to sustain high yield up to 20 years; high benefit to cost ratio; and high nutraceuticals and functional properties (e.g. rich in antioxidants and fibres).
+All these qualities are attracting the growers worldwide to establish and expand dragon fruit farming, provide opportunity for global export and encourage for high quality produce to meet the market demand.
+Being a crassulacean acid metabolism (CAM) plant with xerophytes' characters, it has got ability to grow in a wide range of agro-climates including areas of high temperature and water scarcity regions.
 The dragon fruit can be cultivated commercially up to altitude of 1700 m with rainfall ranging from 500-1500 mm.
 With shallow roots (<40 cm), it is not much choosy in requirement of soils and can be cultivated in wide range of soils but without excess moisture.
 However, the slightly acidic (pH 5.5-6.0) loamy soil, rich in organic matter and atmospheric temperature ranging from 20-30°C are preferred as ideal conditions for commercial cultivation of dragon fruit orchards.
 Therefore in recent two decades, dragon fruit has gained wide popularity in tropical Asian countries, which initiated its commercial cultivation around the world (Sanoamuang, 2019).